NixOS/rfcs/rfcs/0169-feature-parameter-names.md

 22. Avoid word "usually" in the summary.
 Many (most?) packages has no upstream feature flags.

 23. Remove side note about other independent implementations of X protocol.

+24. Change the migration plan to do renaming on the `makeOverrideable` level.

 </details>